Yurlungur/pyballd/README.md

 ![axisymmetric domain base](eqns/domain_base.gif)

 where *r<sub>h</sub>* is some minimum radius.
 Infinite domains are difficult to handle.
-Therefore, following the work of Herdeiro and Radu [1], we define either
+Therefore, we define

 ![definition of x for most boundaries](eqns/def_x_dirichlet.gif)

-for most boundary situations or
+for most boundary situations or (following the work of [1])

 ![definition of x](eqns/def_x_bh.gif)

 when *r<sub>h</sub>* is a black hole event horizon.
-We then define
+Then, following Boyd [2], we then define

 ![definition of X](eqns/def_X.gif)

-so that *X* is defined on the domain *[0,1]*.
+for some characteristic length scale *L* so that *X* is defined on the domain *[-1,1]*.
 We perform our differentiation on *X*, which has no effect on the original PDE system except the introduction of Jacobian terms of the form

 ![jacobian terms](eqns/X_Jacobian.gif)